rezenn/Posture-Corrector/README.md

 Run the following in the terminal to install libraries

-pip install opencv-python mediapipe numpy pyttsx3 pillow scikit-learn
+pip install opencv-python mediapipe scikit-learn pandas joblib pyttsx3 pillow